FoxIDs Control

 Tenant and master environment

-If you use FoxIDs.com.
-Your one tenant will be pre created on registration.
+If you use FoxIDs.com, your tenant is created during registration.

-Otherwise if you deployed FoxIDs (self-Hosted) you get access to the master tenant.
-In this case you firstly need to create a tenant which will contain your entire security configuration.
-You probably only need one, but it is possible to configure an unlimited number of tenants.
+If you deploy FoxIDs (self-hosted) you get access to the master tenant.
+First create a tenant to contain your security configuration.
+Most installations only need one, but you can configure an unlimited number of tenants.

 A tenant contains a master environment, from where the entire tenant is configured.
 The master environment contains a user repository and on creation only one administrator user.